Are you a Graduate?

 Firstly, you’ll want to understand your value to businesses and have an idea of what you can expect to be bringing in each month.
 Also, employers will likely ask you what your salary expectations are and you won’t want them to think that you lack commercial awareness by coming out with a random and unrealistic figure.

 An entry-level Accountant (with less than 5 year’s experience) can expect to earn an average total compensation (that includes salary, bonus and profit share) of ₤25,000.
 If you’re based in London the median pay total comes in much higher at £32,662.
-A Chartered Accountant earns an average salary of £35,118 per year which has increased since 2018.
+A Chartered Accountant earns an average annual salary of £35,118 per year which has increased since 2018.

-The average salary for an Office Administrator is £17,459 per year.
+The national average salary for an Office Administrator is £17,459 per year.
 The salary does not increase much with experience, with the most experienced administrators earning no more than £23,237.

 If you can progress to Office Manager you will see an increase in salary with the average being £24,451.
 With profit share and bonuses Office Managers can earn anywhere between £17,512 – £33,986.